richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 1990 — A ret. physicist who claims to have worked closely with Oppenheimer, Einstein and Teller states in 1990 that he worked on a special project at Edwards AFB in the late 1960s/early 1970s on Project Blue Heaven.
+**(PUBLIC DOMAIN)** - 1990 — A ret. physicist who claims to have worked closely with Oppenheimer, Einstein and Teller states in 1990 that he worked on a special project at Edwards AFB in the late 1960s/early 1970s on **Project Blue Heaven**.
 The source states a flying saucer and its crew landed at Edwards AFB and its occupants were carted off to a secure building for evaluation.
 The disc was kept in a big hangar with armed guards with possibly hundreds of people working on it.

 The source states the occupants had eyes of one color, a nose, a mouth, and teeth that looks like they were made there.
 They were dressed in a silvery looking material with elements not of Earth, and their blood looked like oil.
 The bodies were light brown, and the researchers came to the conclusion because there were no deterioration, to leave them alone because another craft might come and rejuvenate/reactivate them.
 The craft had no seams, no rivets, no welding with a dome at the top.